juancolonna/FastStepGraph/instructions.md

 print(res$model$Omega)
 ```

 We also offer an exhaustive search version based on Grid Search to determine the optimal combination of $\alpha_f$ and $\alpha_b$.
-This version can be executed in parallel, but only if the `parallel=TRUE` parameter is passed.
+This version can also be executed in parallel if the `parallel=TRUE` parameter is passed.

 ```{r}
 source('grid.cv.FastStepGraph.R')